RokKuzner/FriendFace/readme.md

 This project is a coppy of Facebook.
-Created and code by Rok Kuzner.
+Created and coded by Rok Kuzner.